jmadin/project_management/README.md

 If you use `git`, this `README.md` file will be the first thing people see on your Github page.
 So, get in the habit of using one in your project's root directory/folder.

+Cick on the folders in the list above to see details about what they are used for.

 ### A list of project tasks to-do:

 - This